mistodon/smallworld/README.md

 [2017-04-23 17:15]:
 Kind of running out of steam at this point.
 I'm not sure I can be bothered writing music or adding sound.
 I'm thinking I might add a tiny bit of polish to the transitions and then focus on getting builds done.

+[2017-04-23 20:54]:
+The find_folder crate seems to be acting up, so I'm just going to do something dumber.